Table of Contents

 As per the recent UAE corporate law reforms, 100% foreign ownership is now permitted for most business activities on the mainland.
 Furthermore, all Free Zone subsidiaries allow full foreign ownership, with no UAE national shareholder required.

-Setting up a mainland subsidiary in Dubai involves specific rules and processes governed by the Department of Economic Development (DED).
-Here's what you need to know:
+Setting up a mainland subsidiary in Dubai involves specific rules and processes governed by the Dubai Department of Economy and Tourism (DET).
+Here’s what you need to know:

 To register a subsidiary company in Dubai, the Indian parent company needs to provide several official documents.

-Important Note: The exact list of documents can vary slightly depending on the specific business activity, the chosen jurisdiction (mainland vs. free zone), and the specific requirements of the Department of Economic Development (DED) or the relevant Free Zone Authority.
+Important Note: The exact list of documents can vary slightly depending on the specific business activity, the chosen jurisdiction (mainland vs. free zone), and the specific requirements of the Dubai Department of Economy and Tourism (DET) or the relevant Free Zone Authority.

 Subsidiary company registration in Dubai involves a few key steps, from choosing the right jurisdiction to getting licensed and operational.

 Clearly identify the exact nature of your business operations in Dubai.
 This is crucial as it dictates your license type, the required approvals, and even the best jurisdiction.
-Dubai's Department of Economic Development (DED) for the mainland, and each Free Zone Authority have specific lists of permitted activities.
+Dubai Department of Economy and Tourism (DET) for the mainland, and each Free Zone Authority have specific lists of permitted activities.

 Decide whether to establish your subsidiary in: